 Our August directed retreat consists of six days of spiritual direction.
 Retreatants will meet with a spiritual director daily (or less if you desire) to reflect on God’s Presence and movement in your life as revealed in prayer, the events and relationships in your life and the response to God that is being made.
 The spiritual director may make suggestions (prayer forms, Scripture, reading materials, etc…) to support and deepen your awareness of and response to God.
 You will have this week of quiet and peace for personal reflection at our Center and around our beautiful grounds.
 Daily mass will also be offered.

 This is a silent retreat.
-If you have a preference of spiritual directors listed below, please contact the Welcome Center at 410-442-3120 or indicate this interest in the ‘special needs’ section of the registration.
 Check-in begins at 3pm, dinner will be served at 6pm and the retreat will begin after dinner.
 Silence will begin at that time.

 Jackie Antkowiak is a writer, speaker, spiritual director, bereavement counselor, life coach, retreat director, and hospice volunteer.
 She is currently the spiritual advisor for 100+ Catholic Daughters of the Americas at her home parish.
 Since retiring from her Pastoral Associate position last year, Jackie fills her time with reading, speaking engagements, leading book/bible study groups and Small Christian Communities and does hospice work with Veterans.